-- i.
-The use of the red crystal complies with national legislation; - ii.
-An exceptional circumstance justifies temporary use of the red crystal; - iii.
-The NS is doing so to facilitate its work.
+- the use of the red crystal complies with national legislation; - an exceptional circumstance justifies temporary use of the red crystal; - the NS is doing so to facilitate its work.

-10) May a National Society use the red cross/red crescent "double emblem" (indicative and protective use)?
+May a National Society use the "double emblem" (e.g. the red cross and red crescent side by side) for indicative or protective purposes?

-Article 44, GCI Articles 2 and 3, AP III Chapter III, 1991 Emblem Regulations Article 4(5).
-Statutes of the Movement
+Article 44, GC I Articles 2 and 3, AP III Chapter III, 1991 Emblem Regulations Article 4(5), Statutes of the Movement

-- The use of a double emblem as a protective device by an NS (or any other person or entity allowed to display the protective emblem) is not admissible. - Only AP III provides NS with the possibility of using a double emblem within the red crystal for indicative purposes.
-In accordance with Article 3(2) of AP III, an NS which has chosen to incorporate the double emblem within the red crystal may use, in conformity with national legislation, that double emblem on its national territory, even if it is not incorporated in the red crystal, but only for indicative purposes. - NS working in coordination with the International Federation, subject to a service agreement, may use, upon the authorization of the International Federation, the Federation logo composed of a red cross and a red crescent side by side, set on a white background within a red rectangle, and accompanied by the name of the International Federation, only for indicative purposes.111
+- 1. The use of a double emblem as a protective device by an NS (or any other person or entity allowed to display the protective emblem) is not admissible. - 2.
+Only AP III provides NS with the possibility of using a double emblem within the red crystal for indicative purposes.
+In accordance with Article 3(2) of AP III, an NS which has chosen to incorporate the double emblem within the red crystal may use, in conformity with national legislation, that double emblem on its national territory, even if it is not incorporated into the red crystal, but only for indicative purposes. - 3.
+NS working in coordination with the International Federation, subject to a service agreement, may use, upon the authorization of the International Federation, the Federation logo composed of a red cross and a red crescent side by side, set on a white background within a red rectangle, and accompanied by the name of the International Federation, only for indicative purposes.143